matomo-org/developer-documentation/docs/3.x/persistence-and-the-mysql-backend.md

 <a name="other-data-user"></a>
 ### Users

-User entities describe each Piwik user except the Super User.
+User entities describe each Piwik user.
 They are persisted in the `user` table.

 The following information is stored in a user entity: